http4k/http4k/src/docs/blog/http4k_v5/index.md

 The http4k team were excited to be invited back to [KotlinConf 2023], where we presented how we used the TracerBullet along with Hexagonal Design to visually document multi-service tests.
 You can check out the video of the presentation [here] or see a full example of how it works in the [demo repo].

+#### Remodelling of Websocket and SSE support

+Various http4k backends have supported SSE and Websockets for a while, but whilst the innovation was that you could unit-test them entirely in-memory (a world first?), the models did have some restrictions in handling request filtering.
+As such we have reworked the support to be more consistent with the HTTP handling.
+This is a breaking change, but it very important for us to be able to more fully support these protocols.

 #### Removal of deprecated and unsupported features
 As part of the major release cycle, we’re removing all code marked as deprecated in v4 of http4k.